 The goal of the More than Football Award is to honour the best social initiatives in Europe delivered by a European Club, League or FA by celebrating the work they do on and off-pitch on a local, national and international levels.
-We will hand out the Award for the best project promoted during the 18th EFDN Conference in Budapest, Hungary, which will be assessed not only on the quality of the project but also on the level of promotion and engagement.
-The 2022 #Morethanfootball Award is powered by Musco Lighting.
+We will hand out the Award for the best project promoted during the 22nd EFDN Conference in November, which will be assessed not only on the quality of the project but also on the level of promotion and engagement.
+The 2024 #Morethanfootball Award is powered by Musco Lighting.

-The foundations of the following clubs compete for the Award and the club-branded Mini-Pitch by Musco Lighting.
+The foundations of the following clubs were announced on the shortlist and thus compete for the 2023 Award and the club-branded Mini-Pitch by Musco Lighting.